openAIP/openaip-openair-parser/README.md

 The new version 2 of the OpenAIR Parser is a complete rewrite with lots of improvements and fixes but it also introduces **several breaking changes**!
 Please note the following most relevant changes:

+#### Use Version 2 By Default

+The parser is now configured to use `version 2` by default.
+If you want to parse `version 1` OpenAIR files, configure the parser explicitly to fallback to `version 1` parsing.

 #### Strict Altitude Unit Parsing

 The parser is now very strict and will not implicitly assume a default altitude unit.
 It will now reject parsing if an unknown altitude syntax is encountered.
 For example,